Fetti

-Fetti is a collaborative studio album by American rappers Curren$y and Freddie Gibbs and record producer The Alchemist.
-It was released on October 31, 2018 for streaming and digital download by Jet Life Recordings, ESGN Records and ALC Records.
-Fetti was entirely produced by The Alchemist.
+Fetti is a collaborative studio album by American rappers Currensy and Freddie Gibbs and record producer the Alchemist.
+It was released on October 31, 2018, for streaming and digital download by Jet Life Recordings, ESGN Records and ALC Records.
+Fetti was entirely produced by the Alchemist.

 Background and release

 Fetti was first announced on January 4, 2017, through an Instagram post by Currensy.

 On September 21, 2018, Currensy announced on Instagram that he had completed his half of the project.
-In the post, Currensy is recorded saying, “This message is to one Fredrick Gibbs.
+In the post, Currensy is recorded saying, "This message is to one Fredrick Gibbs.
 My half of Fetti is done.
 All produced by Alchemist."
 Gibbs would publicly respond to the post shortly after, commenting "N***a. send It.
 I’m by the booth.”
 On October 25, the tracklist and release date were posted by Gibbs on Instagram.
-In an interview with The Grinds TV, Gibbs stated that his half of the EP took two days to complete.
+In an interview with The Grinds TV, Gibbs stated that his half of the album took two days to complete.